Skip to main content

 • Generative video

-Techniques that rely on using generative video AI models, that were trained on moving videos, or otherwise enhanced with temporal comprehension on a neural network level.
+Techniques that rely on using generative video AI models, that were trained on moving videos, or otherwise enhanced with temporal comprehension on a neural network level, providing clips of smooth moving images and videos.

 • Generative video models

-This refers to using models, that were made and trained from the ground up to work with video footage.
+This refers to using models, that were made and trained from the ground up to work with and generate video footage.

-I suppose the boundary between animation and conventional film is messy here.
-As long as results don't yet match reality, all of it in a way is weird new genre of animation and video art.
-For now, I'd encourage to forget about replicating real film, and use this as new form of experimental media.
+I suppose the boundary between animation and conventional film is blurry here.
+For results that don't quite replicate real video, either by intent or by failure, it may fall into it's own weird new genre of animation and video art.
+For animators and video artists, I'd encourage to forget about replicating real film, and use this as new form of experimental media.
 Have fun!

 • Standalone (Text 2 video)

-In theory this is limitless, with possibilities to go for both live-action look or anything surreal and stylized, as long as you can describe it, just like with static image generation.
-In practice though, gathering diverse and big enough datasets to train video models is much harder, so niche aesthetics are difficult on these models with only text conditioning.
+Limitless in theory, with possibilities to go for both live-action look or anything surreal and stylized, as long as you can describe it, just like with static image generation.
+In practice though, gathering diverse and big enough datasets to train video models is much harder, so niche aesthetics are difficult on models with only text conditioning.

-With this, true creative control is quite weak, but it becomes much more empowering when coupled with image or video conditioning, which you may call as "transformative" workflows.
-Additionally, there are new forms of motion control and conditioning emerging such as MotionCtrl, or Runway's Multi motion brush.
+With only text, proper creative control and directing ability is quite weak, but it becomes much more empowering when coupled with image or video conditioning, which you may call as "transformative" workflow.
+Additionally, there are new forms of motion and camera control emerging such as MotionCtrl, or Runway's Multi motion brush, which I'll now categorize as "directable" techniques.

 • Transformative: